iworks/reading-position-indicator/readme.txt

 == Changelog ==

+= 1.1.1 (2025-03-24) =
+* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.8.
+* The issue with the saving options has been resolved.

 = 1.1.0 (2025-03-02) =
 * The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.3.
 * The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.7.